sparna-git/Sparnatural/docs/sparnatural-history.md

 Main component rendered inside `<sparnatural-history>`.
 Responsible for rendering the history UI, initializing language, and dispatching the `initHist` event.

+If a `specProvider` is injected via `setSpecProvider()`, it improves label rendering for entities and properties, but it is **optional**.
+The history view still works without it.

 ### `HistorySection`

 Contains all UI logic and rendering for the history modal, including: